Óscar Quiñones (artist): Early life

 The son of Zenaida Sifuentes Bernuy and Obdulio Quiñones de León Marreros, Óscar Quiñones was born in Ancash two months premature and would live in Lambayeque from the first month of his life.
-Later, the family moved to Lima, where he studied at Our Lady of Guadalupe, along with his cousin, José Abelardo Quiñones, the hero of Peruvian aviation.
+Later, the family moved to Lima, where he studied at the College of Our Lady of Guadalupe, along with his cousin, José Abelardo Quiñones, the hero of Peruvian aviation.
 Even from childhood he felt artistically inclined, which was not well received by the families of power in Lima during that era.
 His early childhood was spent studying languages, swimming, and spending time with friends.
 These friendships were maintained with the likes of Chabuca Granda, Pablo de Madalengoitia, Walter and Kiko Ledgard from their youth until their deaths.

 In his youth, his political ideology brought him along with Armando Villanueva del Campo, Alberto Franco Valera (father of Rodrigo Franco Montes and godfather to his daughter) and other young people full of the idealistic spirit to form a circle of unconditional followers of Victor Raúl Haya de la Torre, founder of APRA.
 He went on to travel the world as an actor and made appearances in movies like La Lunareja and Becquer’s Great Love among others.
 He also dabbled in theater.

-Influences and Mentors
+Influences and mentors

 In the early 1950s, he took refuge in Argentina, where he met his first mentor: Benito Quinquela Martin.
 Afterwards, he became a protégé of Antonio Berni and Enea Spilimbergo.
 In 1954, he received the Grand Prize for Foreign Painters, awarded by the Escuela Nacional de Bellas Artes de Buenos Aires.

 In his travels he met three colleagues whom he admired greatly: Pablo Picasso, Henry Moore, and Diego Rivera, who introduced him to muralism, converting him into a disciple protégé.
 In Mexico, he befriended another prominent Mexican artist, David Alfaro Siquieros.
 Inspired by the hospitality, humility, and advice of these great artists, he devoted himself to the visual arts and graduated from the Instituto de Artes Gráficas Guttemberg in Buenos Aires.

 In 1960, he was awarded the Prize of the Association of Art Critics of the Republic of Argentina for his work, “Cristo de la Chimenea.”

-Expositions and Critical Reception
+Expositions and critical reception

 Quiñones participated in the Art Biennials of Venecia and São Paulo.
 He put on over 100 individual exhibitions in Brazil, Argentina, Uruguay, Chile, Mexico, Finland, the U.S., Japan, Peru, Ecuador, and the Arab States.
 In Ecuador, he met and became friends with Oswaldo Guayasamín.
 Abel Nasser (predecessor of Yasser Arafat) invited him to the Arab States.
 Even today, one can appreciate “Dia y Noche para Cesar Vallejo” on Buenos Aires' Avenida Corrientes and “Cielo Ande” in the city of Necochea.